microsoft/microcode/docs/manual.md

 {% include youtube.html id="ymP7x8GXgz4" %}

 -   Kid friendly icon-based editor and small programming language
--   Runs on the micro:bit V2, no computer or internet needed
+-   Runs on the micro:bit V2 or in the web
--   Keyboard, screen reader accessible
+-   Keyboard, mouse, touch, screen reader accessible

 ## Try it out!